Child Custody Lawyers in Salt Lake City & Park City, Utah

 For example, instead of stating that you do not want to drive one hour every week to pick up your kids from your ex’s house in another county, you should argue that these long commutes place too much stress on your children.

 There are many types of custody in Utah, including joint custody, shared custody, legal custody, and physical custody.
 The end result of a custody battle in Utah will leave parents with a visitation schedule that dictates how much time children spend with each parent and exactly when visits or “exchanges” should take place.
-If you are curious about how child custody works in Utah, it might be worth getting in touch with a child custody lawyer in Park City.
+If you are curious about how child custody works in Utah, it might be worth getting in touch with a child custody lawyer in Salt Lake City & Park City.

 As previously noted, all aspects of child custody in Utah revolve around a child’s best interests.
 But what exactly are these best interests?
 Utah considers a number of relevant factors when determining a child’s best interests: